Tony Hayter: War service

 On 6 November 1939 he was confirmed as pilot officer, during a winter of intensive training.
 On 13 April 1940 he was posted to No. 57 Squadron RAF based at Montdidier in northern France.

-Serving operationally as a pilot with No. 57 Squadron RAF he went into action on 10 May 1940 carrying out a photo-reconnaissance mission of a section of the German-Dutch border.
-Attacked by three Messerschmitt Bf 109 fighters he dived his twin engine bomber in an evasive manoeuvre and at high speed clipped the top of a tree but managed to retain control.
-Quickly caught by the three Luftwaffe fighters his own aircraft was machine gunned although he did manage to escape and back at base 237 bullet holes were counted.
-Ten days later the squadron returned to England its airmen exhausted.
+Serving operationally as a pilot with No. 57 Squadron RAF, he went into action on 10 May 1940 carrying out a photo-reconnaissance mission of a section of the German-Dutch border.
+During this mission, he was attacked by three Messerschmitt Bf 109 fighters.
+His aircraft was machine gunned, although he did manage to escape.
+Back at his base, 237 bullet holes were counted in the aircraft.
+Ten days later, the squadron returned to England.
 The squadrons of Bristol Blenheim and Fairey Battle light bombers had been almost wiped out in ten days, the majority of their airmen killed in action.

-Very shortly after their return Hayter was assigned to fly a military officer into one of the last remaining airfields accessible to British forces in France, he carried plans for the evacuation of troops from that region and his mission was vital.
-Hayter managed to land avoiding multiple bomb craters, took cover in a ditch as the airfield was attacked and once the officer had delivered his package, he brought him back to England. a feat earning him a Mention in Despatches.
+Very shortly after their return, Hayter was assigned to fly a military officer into one of the last remaining airfields accessible to British forces in France.
+He carried plans for the evacuation of troops from that region.
+Hayter managed to land, avoiding multiple bomb craters.
+As the airfield was attacked, he took cover in a ditch, and once the officer had delivered his package, he brought him back to England, a feat earning him a mention in dispatches.

-On 24 June 1940 he was transferred temporarily to RAF Coastal Command in Scotland but about 4 weeks later while awaiting permission to take off his Bristol Blenheim was struck by a Vickers Wellington which crippled his observer and destroyed his aircraft.
+On 24 June 1940, he was transferred temporarily to RAF Coastal Command in Scotland.
+About 4 weeks later, while awaiting permission to take off, his Bristol Blenheim was struck by a Vickers Wellington, which crippled his observer and destroyed his aircraft.
 He was promoted to flying officer on 6 November 1940.
-His attachment was uneventful after that and over the winter of 1940/41 he converted to fly the Vickers Wellington heavy bomber on which he returned to operational flying in raids on 18 March 1941 against an oil terminal in the Netherlands and 27 March 1941 against the German target Cologne before bombing Berlin on 9 April 1941.
+His attachment was uneventful after that, and over the winter of 1940/41 he converted to fly the Vickers Wellington heavy bomber on which he returned to operational flying in raids on 18 March 1941 against an oil terminal in the Netherlands and 27 March 1941 against the German target Cologne before bombing Berlin on 9 April 1941.

 On 23 April 1941 he was posted to the Middle East and left for Gibraltar, taking off for Malta on 6 May 1941 flying a diversionary mission from there before being posted to No. 253 Wing Communications Flight in Egypt on 12 July 1941.
 By September he was acting flight commander being promoted to flight lieutenant on 6 November 1941.

 On 10 January 1942 Hayter as assigned to No. 148 Squadron RAF flying Vickers Wellington bombers over the Western Desert where on 8 February 1942 he had to crashland Wellington Mark II (serial number "Z8430" near Wadi Natrun after engine failure.
 Operations continued from RAF Luqa, Malta mainly against German occupied Benghazi over the next two months.